On frequentist confidence intervals in a non-Gaussian regime

 The big picture here is that it is imperative to perform consistency checks of the $\Lambda$CDM model in response to $\Lambda$CDM tensions in order to ascertain whether the fitting parameters of the model are constant or not \cite{Akarsu:2024qiq}.
 This necessitates tomographic analyses where one bins the data by redshift, which invariably leads to smaller samples, potentially non-Gaussian distributions and subtleties in identifying Bayesian credible or frequentist confidence intervals.
 In particular, as observed in ref. \cite{Colgain:2023bge}, observed high redshift $z > 1$ CC data \cite{Moresco:2023zys} is more consistent with a constant $H(z)$ ($\Omega_m = 0$ in $\Lambda$CDM) than a $H(z)$ increasing with redshift ($\Omega_m > 0$ in $\Lambda$CDM).
 One of the goals of this paper is to generalise the graphical methods in \cite{Colgain:2023bge}, which may only hold for Gaussian distributions, to the proper non-Gaussian setting.

 The appropriate way to do this is to the follow the FC prescription \cite{Feldman:1997qc}, a generalisation of the Neyman belt construction \cite{Neyman:1937uhy} that incorporates parameters with boundaries.
 Even with the FC prescription, subtleties arise.
 Interesting situations in cosmology typically involve models with multi-dimensional parameter spaces.
 Typically one assumes the same underlying cosmology with fixed input parameters when one mocks up the simulations \cite{SPIDER:2021ncy, LiteBIRD:2023zmo}.
 Moreover, as noted in \cite{LiteBIRD:2023zmo}, the confidence intervals themselves are sensitive to the number of parameters one fits back to the mocks, thus pointing to an inherent arbitrariness.
+As explained in the text, fixing parameters impacts both the best fit values in the acceptance intervals and the likelihood ratios that dictate whether a best fit is included in the acceptance interval or not.
 Despite the restricted setting in this study with 2-parameters, our approach is completely general.